-Whether you are new to the field or mastering advanced integration, bookmark this post as a handy reference for everything you need to know about telematics.
+Whether you are new to the field or mastering advanced integration, this glossary is a handy reference for everything you need to know about telematics.
 We have now included terms for electric vehicle fleet management.

 Alternative fuels is a broad term used to encompass all non-gasoline and non-diesel engine technology.
 Alternative fuels include fuels such as propane, compressed natural gas (CNG), biodiesel, ethanol, and hydrogen fuel cells.
 It also includes electric vehicles (see separate glossary term for electric vehicles).
 With any of these technologies, using telematics can help not only figure out which fuel would be best suited for particular vehicles or applications but then it can help benchmark and track the benefits received by switching all or part of a fleet to alternative fuels.

-Beyond the vehicle, companies have many other types of assets, such as heavy machinery, equipment, tools, etc. All of these can be tracked just like a vehicle.
+Beyond the vehicle, companies have many other types of assets, such as heavy machinery, equipment, tools, etc. All of these can be tracked like a vehicle.
 Using Bluetooth® technology, the location of assets can be shown on a map, geofences setup to reduce theft, alerts when an asset reaches a certain location, and so on.

 With several “levels” of autonomous technology, the highest level is self-driving cars, trucks, buses and all.
 Using sensors, cameras, and telematics data to detect other cars and conditions around the vehicle, autonomous vehicle technology allows the vehicle to go without an operator.
 Many companies have research and pilot programs happening now but it’s likely still many years off to be a mainstream vehicle.

-Data Analytics is the process of taking Big Data and turning it into Business Intelligence, meaning all the data collected is turned into palatable, understandable reports that lead to actionable insights.
+Data analytics is the process of taking big data and turning it into Business Intelligence, meaning all the data collected is turned into palatable, understandable reports that lead to actionable insights.
 These data-driven decisions are considered to have a positive impact on operations by finding inefficiencies, or identifying good processes and replicating them.